 Parents will be expected to request absence for religious observance at least two weeks advance.
-If agreed this will be recorded as Religious observance - authorised observance

 The school will only accept requests from parents for absence on grounds of religious observance for days that are exclusively set apart for religious observance by the relevant religious body.
 The school will define this as a day where the pupil's parents would be expected by an established religious body to stay away from their employment to mark the occasion.